 Some online sleuthing indicates that passengers at the time preferred the wider body A310 and that feedback was a key reason Singapore went with Airbus.
 There is also the possibility that Airbus struck a deal with Singapore that made the A310 a more compelling financial proposition.

-When Simple Flying asked Singapore Airlines why they didn’t keep and grow their fleet of 757s, Karl Schubert, a spokesman for Singapore Airlines said;
+When Simple Flying asked Singapore Airlines why it didn’t keep and grow their fleet of 757s, Karl Schubert, a spokesman for Singapore Airlines said;

 “Singapore Airlines has a longstanding commitment to operating a young and modern fleet of aircraft.
 Renewing our fleet to deliver on this commitment provides our customers with the latest cabin and aircraft technologies, as well as ensures that we are operating the most fuel-efficient aircraft available.”